ethanent/phin/README.md

 > The lightweight Node.js HTTP client

-## Deprecated
+## Deprecation warning

-This package is deprecated and should not be used.
-Please see [#91](https://github.com/ethanent/phin/issues/91) for more information.
+Some version of this package are deprecated and should not be used.
+Ensure you are using a non-deprecated version.

+See [#91](https://github.com/ethanent/phin/issues/91) for more information.

 ## Simple Usage